 Learn about the Differences in US & UK Weddings:

-7. How are US & UK Wedding First Looks Different
+6. How Do US & UK Wedding First Looks Differ

 Weddings have reached a whole new level in the United States.
 Celebrations are centered around creating unique experiences.
 You can see anything from flowers hanging from the ceiling to indoor fireworks.
 But this does not apply to most UK weddings.
 Their receptions tend to be less extravagant and more casual while still formal.